gameblabla/CSE2/README.md

 ## Dependencies

-*Note: with CMake, if these are not found, they will be built locally*

 * SDL2
 * FreeType
 * FLTK

+In CMake builds, if these are not found, they will be built locally.

+In addition, `pkg-config` is required for Makefile builds, and CMake builds that require static-linkage.

 ## Building